S-0241

 Plain Language

-Before using AI for transcription or recording of therapeutic sessions, the mental health professional must (1) inform the patient (or their legal guardian) in writing of the specific purpose of the AI use and that any transcription or recording will be subject to existing mental health confidentiality protections under 18 V.S.A. §§ 1881 and 7103, and (2) obtain written, informed, revocable consent.
-Both steps must occur before the AI transcription or recording begins.
-The consent requirement is strict — it must be explicit, affirmative, in writing, voluntary, informed, and revocable at any time.
-Services may not proceed with AI transcription absent this consent.
+Before using AI for transcription or recording of therapeutic sessions, the mental health professional must: (1) provide written notice to the patient, client, or their legal guardian specifying the purpose of the AI use and informing them that transcriptions and recordings remain subject to confidentiality protections; and (2) obtain explicit, affirmative, written, informed, and revocable consent.
+Both steps must be completed before the AI is used — not contemporaneously.
+Consent must be informed and revocable at any time.
+Unlike some jurisdictions, Vermont does not specify a 24-hour advance notice requirement, but the 'shall first' language requires completion before AI use begins.

 Statutory Text